2014 India–Pakistan floods

 In September 2014, the Kashmir region suffered disastrous floods across many of its districts caused by torrential rainfall.
-The Indian administered state of Jammu and Kashmir, as well as the Pakistani administered territories of Azad Kashmir, Gilgit-Baltistan and the province of Punjab were affected by these floods.
+The Indian state of Jammu and Kashmir, as well as the Pakistani territories of Azad Kashmir, Gilgit-Baltistan and the province of Punjab were affected by these floods.
 By 24 September 2014, nearly 277 people in India and about 280 people in Pakistan had died due to the floods.

 Origin

-The Jammu and Kashmir union territory and adjoining areas received heavy rainfall from 2 September 2014, during the last stage of the monsoon in India.
-Unlike much of the rest of Southern Asia, Kashmir valley receives little rainfall during monsoon.
+The erstwhile state of Jammu and Kashmir and its adjoining areas received heavy rainfall from 2 September 2014, during the last stage of the monsoon in India.
 This triggered flooding and landslides in India and the adjoining areas of Pakistan.
 On 5 September, the Jhelum River in Srinagar was reported to be flowing at 22.40 ft which was 4.40 ft above the danger mark and at 33 ft at Sangam in Anantnag district above the danger mark.
 The discharge rate in the river was recorded as 70,000 cusecs against the normal discharge of 25,000 cusecs.

 The Chenab River was also reported to flow above the danger mark by which hundreds of villages were affected in Pakistan.
 These rivers flooded into the streets causing heavy casualties and loss of property.